How to Enable IPv6 on Droplets

 nmcli connection up "cloud-init eth0"

-Add the following block, substituting the IPV6ADDR variable for your Droplet’s IPv6 address, and the IPV6_DEFAULTGW variable for your Droplet’s gateway address.
+Add the following block, substituting the primary_ipv6_address variable with your Droplet’s IPv6 address, and the ipv6_gateway variable with your Droplet’s gateway address.

 IPV6INIT=yes